-- invasives Deptford Pink, Common St. Johns-wort and Grecian Foxglove
+- Deptford Pink with Common St. Johns-wort and Grecian Foxglove

 - more flowers

 Photos by K. Chayka taken near Stillwater in Washington County.
-Photos courtesy Peter M. Dziuk taken in Washington and Anoka counties.
+Photos by Peter M. Dziuk taken in Washington and Anoka counties.

 Have you seen this plant in Minnesota, or have any other comments about it?